move-language/move/language/documentation/coding_guidelines.md

 ### Terminology

-The Diem codebase uses inclusive terminology (similar to other projects such as [the Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=49decddd39e5f6132ccd7d9fdc3d7c470b0061bb)).
+The Move codebase uses inclusive terminology (similar to other projects such as [the Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=49decddd39e5f6132ccd7d9fdc3d7c470b0061bb)).
 The terms below are recommended when appropriate.
 * allowlist - a set of entities allowed access
 * blocklist - a set of entities that are blocked from access
 * primary/leader/main - a primary entity